Eveieve/TodoList2/README.md

 # for improvement

 - [ ] sort tasks in an ascending order, if due date has been set
+- [ ] if no project present, set a 'no project' default page on load

 ## bugs to work on